redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 REDIS_URL=redis://localhost:6379
 {{< / highlight >}}

 There's a good chance this is already correct.
-However, if you need to change the `REDIS_URL` for your particular environment, say your running Redis Stack in the cloud, this is the time to do it.
+However, if you need to change the `REDIS_URL` for your particular environment (e.g., you're running Redis Stack in the cloud), this is the time to do it.
 Once done, you should be able to run the app:

     npm start